danielcossins/music-history-angular/README.md

 # music-history-angular
 This app is for storing and adding songs.
+This is the third version of music-history, implemented with angular.

 #Usage
 Follow these instructions: